waltz/openurban/README.md

 1. Follow the [Vagrant installation instructions](http://docs.vagrantup.com/v2/installation/).

-2. Install [Berkshelf](http://berkshelf.com/) for managing Chef cookbooks.
+2. Install [Berkshelf](http://berkshelf.com/) for managing Chef cookbooks by running the command:

     `vagrant plugin install vagrant-berkshelf`

-3. Boot up the Vagrant instance.
+3. Boot up the Vagrant instance by using the command:

     `vagrant up`